offspot/kiwix-hotspot/README.md

 * [qemu](http://www.qemu.org/download/): version >= 2.8, qemu-img and qemu-system-arm must be present in the directory (symlink or install there)
 * [pygobject](https://pygobject.readthedocs.io/en/latest/getting_started.html):
   on Windows you can also install it using [pygi-aio](https://sourceforge.net/projects/pygobjectwin32/)
-* [pibox-installer-vexpress-boot](http://download.kiwix.org/dev/pibox-installer-vexpress-boot.zip): unzip in the directory
+* [vexpress-boot](http://download.kiwix.org/dev/vexpress-boot.zip): unzip in the directory

 create a virtual a virtual environment that includes pygobject: `python3 -m venv --system-site-packages my_venv`

 activate the environment

-install pip dependencies: `pip3 install -r requirements-PLATFORM.txt` (note: on linux you may need some distribution packges, see package pibox-installer for more information)
+install pip dependencies: `pip3 install -r requirements-PLATFORM.txt` (note: on linux you may need some distribution packges, see package kiwix-hotspot for more information)

 run GUI application: `python3 pibox-installer`

 run CLI application: `python3 pibox-installer cli`

-## Build pibox-installer-vexpress-boot
+## Build vexpress-boot

-pibox-installer use a linux kernel for the QEMU emulation of vexpress machine.
+kiwix-hotspot use a linux kernel for the QEMU emulation of vexpress machine.
 This vexpress boot can be compiled on linux using make-vexpress-boot python3 script.

 requirements: `gcc-arm-linux-gnueabihf`, `bc` and `zip`